loehx/homepage/data/en/articles/resume.md

 * Issue Tracking
 * SCRUM

 Currently I am working at Lustitia Limited, which is an energy consulting company.
-In a team of 4 people, we are building up a complex web site that gives you the ability to check your energy consumption and get tipps to improve it.
+In a team of 4 people we are building up a complex web site that gives people and companies the ability to check their energy consumption and get tips to improve it.
 Some of the things I am working with are:

 * SCRUM
 * AngularJs